 - The coconut milk powder can also be replaced with MCT oil powder.
 This will reduce the carbs a bit and will also increase the medium chain triglycerides in these bad boys.
-I use the one from Perfect Keto (and you can save 15% on your order with the code MEATFREEKETO15).

 - If you can’t find cacao nibs (or they just aren’t your style), sugar-free chocolate chips will work just as well.

-- While I strive to provide accurate nutritional information, different brands and varieties of ingredients will have varying macros, so your calcuations might not be the exact same as mine!
+- While I strive to provide accurate nutritional information, different brands and varieties of ingredients will have varying macros, so your calculations might not be the exact same as mine!
 This is normal and expected.

 - Be sure to read labels on ingredients – some protein powders and coconut milk powders in particular add in sugar, which can be an annoying surprise.